lizbetromero/air-density/README.md

 ## Installation Instructions

-* First Step: Make sure Rhino is intalled on your computer.
+* First Step: Make sure Rhino is installed on your computer.
 * Second Step: Click on the "Code" button and select "Download ZIP", this will provide the plugin file to use for Rhino.